Everest Gokyo Ri Trek

 Acclimatization Plan

-As the trek comes with altitude-related challenges, proper planning for acclimatization is mandatory to prevent altitude sickness.
-The problem is seen as you get above 2,500m, and the trek gets above 5,000m, making the AMS thing a concern.
+As the trek involves altitude-related challenges, proper planning for acclimatization is essential to prevent altitude sickness.
+The problem becomes apparent as you ascend above 2,500m, and the trek reaches above 5,000m, making AMS a concern.
 Spending 1-2 days at a higher elevation, listening to your body, and staying hydrated can help reduce the risk of altitude sickness.
-Similarly, if you face the problem, take a rest and don’t continue; if the condition worsens, descending below is the only solution, and have medicine like Acetazolamide (Diamox).
+Also, if you happen to have this problem, please feel free to rest and refrain from continuing; if the condition worsens, the only solution is to descend.
+Consider taking medication like Acetazolamide (Diamox).

 1. Select your preferred destination.